Gary Lewis (actor): 2014–present

 First time British director Daniel Wolfe's thriller Catch Me Daddy (2014), which screened at the Director's Fortnight strand and focused on a teenager and her boyfriend who flee from her overbearing father, portrays Lewis as hired thug Tony, who is sent to retrieve the runaways.
 In 2015, Lewis appeared in short films, working twice with director Gordon Napier.
 The first film was the drama La Chasse, in which Lewis portrayed the protagonist's deceased father through a voice over.
 Second was the 25-minute short Tide, which saw Lewis star as lobster fisherman Alasdaire as he watches the life he knew erode into modern practices.
-Also in 2015, Lewis in featured in Joshua J. Krull's German language short film The Heavy Load.
+Also in 2015, Lewis was featured in Joshua J. Krull's German language short film The Heavy Load.